 The Anglo-Saxon roots of Kenyans' fear

-Ultimately, this passive agression of Kenyas is rooted in the Anglo-Saxon psyche itself.
-Examining European cultural history, Cheikh Anta Diop concluded that European conscisousness, especially in the British Isles, is driven by a fear of tomorrow, and therefore the need to be first past the post, and then grab, hoard and to be safe from the elements.
+Ultimately, this passive aggression of Kenyans is rooted in the Anglo-Saxon psyche itself.
+Examining European cultural history, Cheikh Anta Diop concluded that European consciousness, especially in the British Isles, is driven by a fear of tomorrow, and therefore one needs to be first past the post, and then grab, hoard and to be safe from the elements.
 His observations merit a lengthy quote:

 So we must study our past and understand our present, so that we can give up this colonial fear and face the future with confidence.
 We must revive our arts and rituals through which our ancestors confronted the unknown.
-This would empower us to reject the frivoulous predictions and half-baked solutions that civil servants and politicians bring from their benchmarking tours.
+This would empower us to reject the frivolous predictions and half-baked solutions that civil servants and politicians bring from their benchmarking tours in Euro-America.
 Just as our ancestors like Syokimau did, we too are capable of envisioning the future without our hands being held by the Kenyan state or its Anglo-Saxon godfathers.